john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

                    ("Deceased", 7))
     con.commit()

+#### WHERE

-Notice here we also used the SQLite keyword `WHERE`.
+Notice here we also used the SQL keyword `WHERE`.
 This fun little piece of syntax allows us add a conditional case so we can set (or get) just certain fields in our table.

 ### Deleting Data (DELETE)